 Seventh-Eighth Grade Fast Pitch Softball

--These leagues are open to students in the specified grades.
+-These leagues are open to students at the specified grades.

 -The leagues will each have one division.